top of page

 My parents divorced shortly after my birth, and I didn’t see my father again until I was twenty-two.

 In total, I saw him no more than thirty times.
 He died not long after, leaving me with the haunting realisation that while I once had a father — I never truly had fathering.
+You can read more about my personal experience of this in my blog, Stained Glass.

 Before we met, I knew almost nothing about him.
 Family silence had erased him from my story.
 I later discovered he had tried to make contact, but was denied.
 There’s no blame here — only witnessing.
 But what remained was a void.